DcwL/Work-scripts/README.md

 ![Image](https://cdn.pixabay.com/photo/2014/06/18/13/23/time-371226_960_720.jpg)

-This is a repository of my R codes from work used to perform data import, cleaning, validation, and manipulation.
+A repository of my R codes used at work to perform data import, cleaning, validation, and manipulation.

 R packages used: